mattjh1/mattjh-blog/content/post/kcna-part4.md

 While ConfigMaps store non-sensitive data, **Secrets** are intended for storing sensitive information like API keys, passwords, and other confidential data.
 Kubernetes Secrets are similar to ConfigMaps, but with extra restrictions for handling sensitive information.

 {{< card type="warning" >}}
 Kubernetes Secrets are not encrypted by default; they are base64-encoded.
+And rely on additional measures to remain confidential.
 Make sure to secure access to `etcd`, where Secrets are stored.
 Or consider alternatives for handling highly confidential data.
 {{< /card >}}

 #### Creating a Secret with Literal Values